Continental Reformed Protestantism: Marriage

+Most Reformed churches in the world, such as the Netherlands Reformed Congregations and the Heritage Reformed Congregations, only support marriage between a man and a woman.

+Some Reformed churches allow local churches to decide about blessings of same-sex marriage, such as the United Church of Christ (USA), the United Protestant Church of France and the Uniting Reformed Church in Southern Africa.

 Forms of government

 In contrast to the episcopal polity of the Anglican and many Lutheran and Methodist churches, Continental Reformed churches are ruled by assemblies of "elders" or ordained officers.
 This is usually called Synodal government by the Continental Reformed, but is essentially the same as presbyterian polity, with the elders forming the consistory, the regional governing body known as the classis, and the highest court of appeal being the general synod.

 The Reformed Church in Hungary, its sister church in Romania, the Hungarian Reformed Church in America, and the Polish Reformed Church are the only continental Reformed churches to have retained the office of bishop.